Position

 • Bachelor’s degree in Horticulture, Botany, or a related field.

-• Proven experience as a Horticulturist or similar role.
+• Proven experience in horticulture, landscaping, or a similar role.

-• Strong understanding of soil science, plant pathology, and integrated pest management.
+• Strong knowledge of plant biology, soil science, and sustainable gardening practices.

 Is becoming a Horticulturist a good career path?